henryhale/livecode/README.md

 - Minimal and fast
 - Live updates and preview
 - Builtin IDE with syntax highlighting, suggestions, and more
+- Local storage for backup (CTRL + S to save and automatic restore)

 ## Demo